4 Trips To Take In Retirement

 Miles of gorgeous coast and beaches, impressive architecture, delicious fresh seafood, and friendly people are just a few reasons to visit Sicily.
 Travel between cities can be managed by train, bus, car, or private driver.

-4. U.S. Coast-to-coast Road Trip
+4. U.S. Coast-to-Coast Road Trip

-If you’ve ever wanted to visit our nation from coast to coast, now is your chance!
+If you’ve ever wanted to visit our nation from coast-to-coast, now is your chance!
 There are so many sights to see and so many ways to drive across America.
 Of course, you can take Route 66 between Chicago and Los Angeles.
 For nostalgia, small towns, kitschy landmarks, and a view of the Grand Canyon, this is the way to go.

 Or try the southern route linking San Diego, California, and Savannah, Georgia, passing through Arizona, New Mexico, Texas, Louisiana, Mississippi, and Alabama.
 Cutting across the middle on Route 50 linking Maryland and Northern California, you’ll see the Sierra Nevada, Appalachian, and the Rocky Mountains, deserts, plains, and farmland.
-Washington D.C., the world’s tallest arch in St. Louis, and Lake Tahoe are among the sights on this route.
+Washington D.C., the world’s tallest arch in St. Louis, and Lake Tahoe are among the coolest sights on this route.

 So, grab a map and a traveling companion and plan your cross-country trip.
 Renting a one-way vehicle and flying back could be just the ticket.